Potabi/ayras/README.md

 1) Checkout the source repo to your local box (GitHub gives a few methods for this)

 Examples:
-* To checkout the master branch of the repo, run `git clone https://github.com/lumina-desktop/lumina` to create a "lumina" directory with a local copy of the source tree.
+* To checkout the master branch of the repo, run `git clone https://github.com/potabi/ayras` to create an "ayras" directory with a local copy of the source tree.
 * To update an exising checkout of the Lumina repo, run "git pull" while within your local copy of the source tree.

 2) In a terminal, change to the lumina repo directory (base dir, not one of the sub-projects)